 Highest Point: 1,836m

 Follow the same steps from the Flowers Path and hike until you reach the junction with Messnerin.
 From here you’ll have another two hours to reach Messnerin Peak and two hours to reach Green Lake.

 - Entrance: FREE, no opening hours

 - Best way to come to Tragöss is by car.
 Parking: 4 EUR, 4.5USD / day.
 TIP: Leave your car at the Festsaal parking lot, in the middle of Tragöss.
-It’s free of charge and takes no more than 10 minutes to reach Green Lake.
+It’s free of charge and it takes no more than 10 minutes to reach Green Lake.

 - Zenz Campingplace offers camping facilities if you choose to camp in Tragöss.

 - At Seehof Restaurant you can serve a delicious traditional lunch.

 Hiking around Green Lake (Grüner See) should be on everyone’s list travelling to this part of Austria.
 While most of the people prefer to walk around the lake, I encourage you to take your time and go on a hike through the forest before heading to the lake.